Why Perfectionism Isn’t Your Superpower: How to Let Go and Reclaim Your Life

 And here’s the twist—most of the time, “good enough” is good enough.
 Spoiler: no one notices the tiny imperfections we obsess over.
 In 10 years, you’re not going to look back and wish you had stressed more over getting that PowerPoint absolutely perfect, right?

-If you’re curious to learn more, I invite you to listen to Episode 13 of my podcast Selfless to Self-YES!, where I dig even deeper into the traps of perfectionism and offer practical ways to start breaking free.
+If this message speaks to your heart, I invite you to listen to Episode 13 of my podcast Selfless to Self-YES! where I go deeper into the traps of perfectionism and how to break free.

 With gratitude,